golemfactory/golem-gpu-live/README.md

 make root image
 ```

 This command will build the Docker image and then use it to generate the live image.
-The resulting image `golem-gpu-live.img` will be located in the `work` directory within the project folder.
+The resulting image `golem-gpu-live-VERSION.img` will be located in the `work` directory within the project folder.

 During the build process, two directories are defined within the Makefile and can be customized with specific paths if desired:
 - TMP_DIR (Temporary Directory): A variable representing the temporary directory used during the build process to store intermediate files.